Clinical Psychologist – Forensic Inpatient Services

 Contract: Permanent, Full time or Part time

-Health New Zealand | Te Whatu Ora is firmly grounded in the principles of Te Tiriti o Waitangi and is dedicated to serving all New Zealanders.
-Through integration and collaboration, we’re building a health system underpinned by partnership, equity, sustainability, whānau-centred care, and excellence.
+Health New Zealand | Te Whatu Ora is firmly grounded in the principles of Te Tiriti o Waitangi and is committed to building a health system that serves all New Zealanders.

 About the Role

-The forensic inpatient services are seeing a clinical psychologist to work with adult offenders, to provide psychological assessments to the MDT and make recommendations for intervention for adult offenders in our care in our mixed gender inpatient unit.
+The forensic inpatient services are seeking a clinical psychologist to work with adult offenders, to provide psychological assessments to the MDT and make recommendations for intervention for adult offenders in our care in our mixed gender inpatient unit.
 You will be working as part of a multidisciplinary team to assess and diagnose people experiencing a range of issues including coexisting mental health and addiction issues.
 You will be required to develop sound psychological formulations based on thorough assessments.

 This is an important and rewarding role and a sound knowledge of psychopathology and treatment intervention with adults is required.
 You will have good opportunities for professional development and have support from senior psychologists and other experienced clinicians.
 Good supervision will be provided both on an individual basis and as part of the multidisciplinary team review meetings.